erilam/cross-region-privatelink/README.md

 By completing step 5, you have successfully created an endpoint service in the SaaS provider's EU-WEST-2 region, allowing customers in the EU-WEST-2 region to access the SaaS provider's static website over AWS PrivateLink.

 **<h3>Step 6: Set up the customer's infrastructure in the EU-WEST-2 region</h3>**
-In this step, we will set up the customer's infrastructure in the EU-WEST-2 region.
-This includes creating a VPC and a security group.
-We will use Terraform to automate the creation of these resources.
+In this step, we will configure the customer's VPC in the EU-WEST-2 region, including creating a VPC, a subnet, and a security group.
+The security group will allow RDP access to the Windows instances for testing the provider's static website.

+Remark: When using AWS PrivateLink, it is possible to have overlapping CIDR ranges for the customer and provider VPCs.
+Since PrivateLink works on a higher level using service endpoints, it does not rely on IP addresses to establish connectivity, and thus IP address conflicts are not a concern in this case.
+However, while it is possible, we should use non-overlapping CIDR ranges if allowed.

 Create a file called cust_eu2_infra.tf and add the following code:

 ```
 resource "aws_vpc" "cust_eu2_vpc" {
   provider = aws.cust_eu2

-  cidr_block = "192.168.0.0/16"
+  cidr_block = "10.1.0.0/16"

   tags = {
     Name = "cust-eu2-vpc"